View Large Image

-The Overshot wheel is the most profficient of the watermills, it does however require a head of water from a higher point in order to power the wheel from above.
-Unlike the undershot wheel - which relies on the current to push the paddles & thus turn the wheel - the overshot wheel has troughs or buckets which fill up one by one & it is the weight of the falling water which actually turns the wheel.
+The Overshot wheel is the most efficient of the watermills, it does however require a head of water from a higher point in order to power the wheel from above by comparison an undershot wheel relies on the current to push the paddles & thus turn the wheel .

 The mill featured here also has a small millpool directly behind the mill which stores sufficient water to run the mill if the supplying stream is a little slow in times of drought.

-The sluicegate can be seen and also a bypass sluice is fitted as this helps to control the flow of water in times of heavy rain.
+The sluice gate can be seen and also a bypass sluice is fitted as this helps to control the flow of water in times of heavy rain.

-where locals would take their corn to be ground into flour.
+This would be a small village mill where locals would take their grain to be ground into flour.

 A pair of pigs can be seen below the bypass sluice & these would be another source of income for the miller